My Marabou Stork Story made me stop seeing them as the ugliest birds on our planet.

-When in company of a birder, be very careful how you describe birds.
+When in the company of a birder, be very careful how you describe birds.

 It happened again

 I remained silent for a minute and refreshed my memory.
 Tried to support the other qualities of these storms.
-But instead, they laughed at me and agreed that for sure, Marabou stork are the ugliest birds.
+But instead, they laughed at me and agreed that for sure, Marabou stork is the ugliest bird.

 These are large wading birds with very long legs.
 Weighing up to nine kilograms.

 They also have a long neck that has a bare throat pouch.
 A bald head that’s looks infected.
-Some of the attributes contributing to their ugliness.
+Some of the attributes contribute to their ugliness.

 As Eagles sow higher in storms, Marabou stork is attracted to grass fires.

 What do they consume?